All Rights Are Individual

 Police, like city officials, are governmental agents working in governmental capacities.

-Government by definition is that apparatus or agency which possesses a legal monopoly on the use of force.
+Government by definition is that apparatus or agency which possesses full legal control over the use of force.

 “Government is not reason, it is not eloquence — it is force.
 Government is like fire, a dangerous servant and a fearful master.”